cscodex/StationAllotment/RENDER_DEPLOYMENT.md

 # Render Deployment Guide

+## ⚠️ Important: Deployment Order

+**CRITICAL**: You MUST run database migrations BEFORE deploying to Render.
+The application will fail with database errors if tables don't exist.

+**Correct Order**:
+1. ✅ Create Neon database
+2. ✅ Run database migrations (Step 1)
+3. ✅ Verify database tables exist
+4. ✅ Deploy to Render
+5. ✅ Configure environment variables

+**If you see "relation does not exist" errors**: You skipped Step 1.
+Stop the deployment, run migrations, then redeploy.

 ## Prerequisites
 - Render account (https://render.com)
 - Neon PostgreSQL database (or any PostgreSQL database)
 - GitHub repository with your code
+- Local machine with Node.js 20+ (to run migrations)

 ## Step 1: Database Setup

+⚠️ **CRITICAL**: Database migrations MUST be run BEFORE deploying the application.
+The app will fail with "relation does not exist" errors if migrations are not run first.

 1. **Create Neon Database** (if not already done):
    - Go to https://console.neon.tech/